 3. Roll out the dough and apply the garlic topping

-The dough can only be rolled out once it is rested enough and fully relaxed.
+The dough can only be rolled out once it is rested and fully relaxed.
 Otherwise, it will shrink back after each stroke.

 Here are the steps: